-- These Terms of Supply ('these Terms') set out the terms and conditions under which DEFENDERS LIMITED ('the Company') supplies to its customers ('the Customer') goods which the Customer has hired or purchased from the Company ('the Goods').
+- These Terms of Supply ('these Terms') set out the terms and conditions under which WyeBugs trading as Defenders ('the Company') supplies to its customers ('the Customer') goods which the Customer has hired or purchased from the Company ('the Goods').
 They apply subject to anything to the contrary which may be agreed between the Company and the Customer (provided that it is recorded in writing and signed by a director on the Company's behalf) and to the exclusion of any other terms contained any document issued by the Customer.
 These Terms must, however, be read in conjunction with any written instructions for use and safety data sheets given to the Customer by the Company.

 - These Terms are not intended to confer any right on any party other than the Customer and the Company and all such rights as may otherwise be implied by the Company's quotation or any correspondence or other communication between the Company and the Customer are hereby withdrawn.

 - The Goods to be supplied are as set out in the Company's written quotation or, if none, in the Company's price list current at the date of order.
 The Company's products include living organisms the precise number of which may vary by up to 20 per cent from the figure given in any quotation or order.
 Written quotations are valid for 30 days.

 - The Company will have no obligation to supply until an order is accepted either verbally or in writing.
 All acceptances of orders are subject to availability of product at the time of despatch.
 The Company's acceptance of an order will establish an agreement ('the Agreement') between the Company and the Customer which cannot be cancelled or ended before it is completed except as provided in these Terms.